-Because these functions are fully array abstractable, any coefficient, bound, or other parameter may be uncertain, evaluated as a sample (indexed by Run), computed from probability distributions or chance variables.
-When evaluated in probabilistic mode, these models will solve a separate optimization problem for each sample.
+Because these functions are fully array abstractable, any coefficient, bound, or other parameter can be uncertain, evaluated as a sample (indexed by Run), computed from probability distributions or chance variables.
+When evaluated in probabilistic mode, these models solves a separate optimization problem for each sample.

-Linear programs involving time can also be embedded in Dynamic loops (see Chapter 17 in the Analytica User's Guide: "Modeling Changes over Time").
-By specifying a parameter value that is a function of a previous time step, and using LpDefine() from within a Dynamic loop, a separate optimization can be performed at each Time point.
+Linear programs involving time can also be embedded in dynamic loops (see Chapter 17, "Dynamic Simulation," in the Analytica User Guide).
+By specifying a parameter value that is a function of a previous time step, and using LpDefine() from within a dynamic loop, a separate optimization can be performed at each Time point.